mikhashev/ptmonitor/README.md

 # ptmonitor
-Tools for stock market monitoring from realtime exhcange data and filtering stocks by user rules or condirions
+Testing tool for stock market monitoring from realtime exhcange data and filtering stocks by user rules or conditions